marcomeng1/goody-eaty/README.md

 My Menu at 80807 SCHWABING-MUNICH -- Version 0.1 powered by my virtue
 ### Description
-It is a user guide for how to make our christmas party fantastic (ok, it is nothing but just about the possible dishes that THE Chinese Guy gonna prepare and to show you guys in advance what possible shaddy stuff can be inside.)
+It is a user guide for how to make our christmas party fantastic (ok, it is nothing but a menu about the possible dishes that THE Chinese Guy gonna prepare and show you guys in advance what possible shaddy stuff can be inside.)

 ### What you gonna do
 The following dishes are possible dish-selection within my cooking abilities.
 Only a few dishes will be selected in the final around.
-Write dish-numbers in the [Issue](https://github.com/marcomeng1/goody-eaty/issues) that you prefer, although I decides finally the serving food.
-It is a life and you have to admit it, just same as the demoracy in my country.
+Write dish-numbers in the [Issue](https://github.com/marcomeng1/goody-eaty/issues) that you prefer, although I decide finally on dishes.
+Come on, stop yelling.
+It is just the life and you have to admit it, just same as the demoracy in my country.

-**!!attenzione: The following pictures are just beutifully showed in the most ideal case.
-The chef has the right of interpretations of final dishes! grazie!**
+**!!attenzione: The following pictures are just beutifully showed in a most ideal case.
+The chef has the final right of interpretations of all cooked dishes! grazie!**

 ### For meatarian